DarkoSadlo/Calculator/README.md

 <h1 align="center" style="color:blue;">Calculator</h1>

 ## General info
-This project is simple calculator.
-Purpose of project is learning to code
+This project is a simple calculator.
+Purpose of this project is learning how to code.

 ## Demo
 ![](calc.gif)